GoraNetwork/gora-dao-smartcontracts/README.md

 The phases of a proposal lifecycle are:

+- Creation
+- Configuration
-- Configure_Proposal
+- Participation
-- Activate_Voting
+- Voting activation
-- Proposal_Participate
+- Voting
-- Proposal_Withdraw_Participation
+- Closure
-- Force_Close_Proposal
+- Force Closure

 Force_Close_Proposal is a multi step process , only designed for extreme emergency cases where something is agreed by almost everyone to go wrong and therefore grants from owner, manager_address and also Gora main contract manager are needed to be effective and close the Proposal and archive it!
 There are no limitations on creating a new Proposal with identical specifications though!